 Up until a few years ago, PR was placed upon a pedestal where it functioned alone, unsullied by other forms of marketing.
-Reyna Jagtiani and Gauri Nayar quickly realized that one without the other just didn’t make sense.
+Reyna Jagtiani and Gauri Nayar of Twain Communications quickly realised that one without the other just didn’t make sense.
 Together, they have worked with some of the biggest names in the world and are experts in sharing the stories of their clients in compelling ways.
 We caught up with the duo to pick their brains about their business.

 What has PR traditionally meant and what does it mean to you today?